brentdanley/brentdanley_gatsby/src/markdown/biography/why-maine/why-maine.md

 summary: Kirsten and I moved our family to Maine in the summer of 2007.
 status: published
 ---
-June 13, 2007

-I am often asked why I moved to Maine.
-The simple answer, which sounds flip because it is unsatisfying indescriptive, is that Maine is awesome.
-When Kirsten and I moved here in 2007 with our three young girls,
+I am often asked why Kirsten and I chose to pick up and move our family to Maine in 2007.

+**tl;dr** - Maine is awesome.

+I was born in Los Angelos County, California, and from there my family moved to Arizona, Oregon, and then Alaska.
+When I was 12 my parents divorced and my dad took my older brother and I to Florida.
+In the years that followed, I

 ![I've visited 49 US states, and lived in 12 of them!](./where-ive-been-in-us.png#margin=0 auto;)

 Maine is amazing!
 Yes it is.

+## June 13, 2007